Beyond Flicker: Detecting Kinematic Inconsistencies for Generalizable Deepfake Video Detection: Experiments

 \subsection{Cross-dataset evaluation}

-Tab.~\ref{tab:cross-dataset-eval} shows a comparison of our approach with other SOTA deepfake detection methods.
+Table~\ref{tab:cross-dataset-eval} shows a comparison of our approach with other SOTA deepfake detection methods.
 Our results correspond to a ViT-L MARLIN encoder trained with a combination of spatial and our proposed temporal pseudo-fakes.
 As we can see, our method achieves the highest average AUC, and sets a new SOTA result on DFDCP.
 On DF40, we achieve SOTA results on all subsets, yielding an average improvement of more than 3 points and demonstrating the generalization capabilities of our approach to a diverse range of SOTA deepfake generation techniques.
 The lowest AUC result for our model corresponds to the WDF dataset~\cite{Zi20}.
 Note that this dataset provides pre-processed face crops instead of raw videos, which results in an extra performance drop, as our pre-processing pipeline is different.
-Nevertheless, our network demonstrates competitive performance even under different pre-processing variations, and surpasses methods that require deepfake videos from FF++ in combination with pseudo-fake samples~\cite{Chen22, Wang23, Lin24}.
+When following the pre-processing of the WDF dataset, we achieve an AUC of 86.03\%.
+Nevertheless, our network demonstrates competitive performance even under different pre-processing variations, and surpasses methods that require deepfake videos from FF++ in combination with pseudo-fake samples~\cite{Chen22, Wang23a, Lin24}.
 It is also worth noting that we achieve the best generalization results without using any special network architecture or complicated multi-task framework optimized for deepfake detection, as other methods~\cite{Han25, Nguyen25, Yan25b}.
 Existing approaches in the literature can be easily combined with our training data to achieve further improvements.

-Note also that some methods~\cite{Yan24, Yan25a, Yan25b} use metrics computed from test datasets to select the best performing model following the \textit{DeepfakeBench} codebase\footnote{\url{https://github.com/SCLBD/DeepfakeBench}}, which yields over-optimistic results.
+Note also that some methods~\cite{Yan24, Yan25a, Yan25b}, marked with "*" in Table~\ref{tab:cross-dataset-eval}, use metrics computed from test datasets to select the best performing model following the \textit{DeepfakeBench} codebase\footnote{\url{https://github.com/SCLBD/DeepfakeBench}}, which yields over-optimistic results.
 Still, we also surpass their results despite using videos from the FF++ validation subset to perform the model selection.